TylerTemp/SaintsField/README.md

 Draw a text in the view scene where the field object is.

-This is useful if you want to track an object's state (e.g. a charator's basic states) in the scene.
+This is useful if you want to track an object's state (e.g. a character's basic states) in the scene.

 Parameters:

 *   [Optional] `EColor eColor`: color of the label.
 Default is white.
 *   `string content`: the label text to show.
 Starting with `$` to make it an attribute/callback
 *   `bool isCallback = false`: make the content an attribute/callback.
 The callback can receive the value of the field, and the index if it's in an array/list.

+**Known Issue**: IMGUI implementation, the handle will not get cleaned up when select another object.
+This will be fixed in the future.

 ```csharp
 [DrawLabel("Test"), GetComponent]